daywithstars/Proto-Test/games/default-templates/screen-folder/screen-template-structure.md

   - Not required (you can just put the array and done.)
   - **"&lt;sprite-template&gt;"** sprite-template file name.

-- **"level"** The level to be automatically loaded into that screen.
+- **"levels"** The list of levels to be automatically loaded into that screen.
+The first level from the list will be the current level, the others will stay in the memory ram, so be careful to not run out of memory.
   - Not required
   - **"&lt;your-level-name&gt;"** The level name from level-list-template.json